apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 kubernetes.operator.deployment.rollback.enabled: true
 ```

-Kubernetes HA is currently required for the rollback functionality.
+HA is currently required for the rollback functionality.

 Applications are never rolled back to a previous running state if they were suspended before the upgrade.
 In these cases no rollback will be performed.